TronkIshere/FreelaX/paypal-backend/docs/README.en.md

 5. `POST /api/v1/paypal/payees/{payeeId}/transactions/{transactionId}/withdraw`
    — transitions the transaction status from `RECEIVED` to `WITHDRAWN`.

+All five calls above must use the same logged-in user's access token — steps 2–5 now enforce that `payeeId` (and, for steps 4–5, `transactionId`) belong to the caller.
+Calling any of them with someone else's `payeeId`/`transactionId` returns a not-found-style error rather than that user's data.
+See "Ownership / access control" in `docs/PAYPAL_MODULE_REFERENCE.md` for exactly what changed.

+## Marketplace module

+Job posting and listing — `POST/GET /api/v1/marketplace/jobs`, `GET /api/v1/marketplace/jobs/{jobId}`, plus `POST /{jobId}/checkout-order` to record which real PayPal checkout order (see below) is paying for a job.
+See `docs/MARKETPLACE_MODULE_REFERENCE.md`.
+No hiring, escrow, or payout logic exists yet — that was drafted once and dropped pending real product docs.

+## PayPal checkout

+Real PayPal Orders API integration (`/v2/checkout/orders` create + capture), not the mock fee model described above — `POST /api/v1/paypal/checkout/orders` `{payeeId, amountUsd, referenceId}` then `POST /{id}/capture`. `payeeId` is validated against an existing `PaypalPayee` before a real order is created.
+Requires real sandbox or live PayPal credentials in `application.yml` (`paypal.checkout.*`) — without them, order creation fails at PayPal's OAuth step, not before.

 ## Known limitations

 - All fee rates (`paypal.fee.*` in `application.yml`) are **mock placeholder